LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 mkdir -p annotations/its/confidential/raw
 ```

-Your .its files should be saved at the root of `annotations/its/confidential/raw` or `annotations/its/raw` depending on if they are to be kept confidential or not.
+Your .its files should be saved in the folder `annotations/its/confidential/raw` or `annotations/its/raw` depending on if they are to be kept confidential or not.

 If you stored them as confidentiel, an anonymized version of the .its should be created.
 This is done with the [ChildProject package](https://childproject.readthedocs.io/en/latest/annotations.html#its-annotations-anonymization){:target="_blank"}: